obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 Returns the [`attachment`](#attachment) object with the specified name or null if the attachment does not exist.

+**createRevision**(properties)

+* properties (dictionary): the properties to write to the new revision.
+Optional.

+Create a new revision object for this revision's document.
+If properties are specified, then the revision will be saved before it is returned; otherwise, the revision will be saved when properties are assigned.

 **deleteDocument**()

 Deletes the document by creating a new deletion-marker revision (existing revisions only).